mbjay89/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles                 : a script that displays current directory contents in a long format 4-listmorefiles             : a script that displays current directory contents, including hidden files 5-listfilesdigitonly        : a script that displays current directory contents, in long format, with user and group IDs displayed numerically and hidden files
+6-firstdirectory            : a script that creates a directory named my_first_directory in the /tmp/ directory.